Tottenham Hale: Character of the area

 Centred around Tottenham Hale station the area was formerly largely industrial in character with an emphasis on timber related products.
 The industrial sites have become large residential areas and a retail park.
 The retail park was looted and set alight in the 2011 England riots.
 Since then there have been a large-scale housing project constructed, and Haringey Council has formulated plans to redevelop the area.

 The east of Tottenham Hale borders the London Borough of Waltham Forest and the Walthamstow Reservoirs including the Walthamstow Wetlands.
 The River Lea runs through the east of Tottenham Hale.
 This includes the Tottenham Lock and the Pymmes Brook merging with the river.
 Surrounding these are a series of residential areas: Hale Village, the Ferry Lane Estate, Heron Wharf and the under construction Hale Wharf development.

 Hale Village's design is based on Hammarby Sjöstad in Stockholm, Sweden.

 Tottenham Hale is currently part of a major regeneration programme, which includes £1 billion of development investment, backed by Haringey Council and the GLA.

 Demography

 The district is represented by the Tottenham Hale ward in the London Borough of Haringey.
 In the 2011 census the ward counted a population of 17,300.
-The largest ethnic group was Other White, 22%, followed by 18% White British, 16% Black African and 13% Black Caribbean.
+The largest ethnic group (making up 22% of the population) was Whites not of British ancestry, followed by White British (18%), Black African (16%) and Black Caribbean (13%).
 The median age as of 2013 was 29 years.
 The life expectancy was 78.1 years for males and 84.0 years for females.
 The median house price as of 2014 was £251,500, compared to £326,500 in the Tottenham Green ward.
 A majority (54.4%) of homes in the ward were flats/apartments/maisonettes.